RECRUITMENT - JOINING THE FORCE

 The minimum general entry requirements for the Military Skills Development Program (MSDS) are that you must be:

-- A South African Citizen and relinquish any other citizenship
+- A South African Citizen (No dual citizenship)

 - Age between 18 and 22 at the time of joining (Not more than 26 for graduates)